Skip to main content

 • graphics

-The graphics of the game are a polarizing aspect, with some reviewers criticizing the simplistic and outdated retro pixel art as lacking quality, while others appreciate the vibrant visuals that evoke a nostalgic charm reminiscent of classic Sega Genesis titles.
-Overall, the graphics are seen as amateurish yet fitting for the retro theme, though there is a desire for more customization options like resolution and screen scaling.
+The graphics of the game are a polarizing aspect, with some users criticizing the outdated 2D retro pixel art as poorly executed and lacking clarity, while others appreciate the nostalgic charm reminiscent of classic Sega Genesis titles.
+Overall, the visuals evoke a sense of amateurism, yet they successfully capture a retro aesthetic that appeals to fans of the genre.
+However, there are calls for improved options regarding resolution and screen scaling.

 • “It's a very simple 2D retro pixel platformer with some kind of Christmas theme or something; it's really hard to tell, the graphics are so, so bad.”